 When the GDPR regulation comes into effect later this month, it will impact all websites trading with EU citizens.
 That means any ecommerce site with customers in Europe!
 Is your Shopify store ready to comply?

-In addition to automatic fixes to help your store comply, we include recommendations for how to updates your site content (such as terms and conditions) and the new ‘two year rule’.
+In addition to automatic fixes to help your store comply, we include recommendations for how to update your site content (such as Terms and Conditions), and how to deal with the new ‘two year rule’.
 If you’re running a Shopify store, the time to act is now.

 Automatic fixes with our Shopify app

 The first two steps are done automatically when you install our GDPR-ready Shopify app.
 If you’re already using Littledata’s Shopify app, these two fixes can be applied when you upgrade to our latest tracking script (version 3.2).

 1. Anonymise customer IP addresses

 The IP address of your website visitor is considered personal information under GDPR, and to remove any risk that this is sent to Google’s servers in the USA, our script scrambles the last few digits of the IP address.
 Google already promises not to store the IP address, so this step is an extra level of safety.
 This slightly reduces the accuracy of tracking which city your visitor came from — but we believe that this is a small price to pay for ensuring anonymity.

 2. Filter personal emails and ZIP/postcodes from pageviews

 Many sites accidentally send personal data in the page URLs or titles tracked by Google Analytics.
 For example, apps with their own checkout often send the user email as a URL parameter like ‘/firstname.lastname@example.org’.
 Our script now filters that personal data out at source, so the page path you’ll see in Google Analytics is ‘/url?email=REMOVED’.

 There are two additional manual steps to ensure that Google Analytics for your Shopify store is GDPR-compliant.